Hot Water Ottawa

 4. Issue Inside The Tank

 By far, the most severe problem is an issue that’s right in the tank.
-Excessive mineral buildup can corrode the tank from the inside out and also cause your hot water to be lukewarm or receive hot water that is crazy hot!
+Excessive mineral buildup can corrode the tank from the inside out and also cause your hot water to be lukewarm, low hot water pressure, or receive hot water that is crazy hot!
 The eventual result is your water heater leaking from the bottom.
 When this type of leakage occurs, you’ve got a real plumbing emergency on your hands, which will need urgent professional attention.

 HEADS UP: If your leak comes from an internal issue with the tank, be prepared — it will probably mean you’ll need to have the water heater entirely replaced.
 If so, consider switching to a tankless water heater.
 That way, you’ll avoid leakage problems in the future.